Georgios Karaiskakis: Greek War of Independence

 In July 1821 he joined the Greek rebels in the Battle of Komboti against Pliasa Ismail Pasha, but he soon left to pursue his long-held ambition of seizing the armatolik of Agrafa, then held by the family of Ioannis Boukouvalas.
 Karaiskakis gathered supporters from Valtos and other areas, and was joined by Yannakis Rangos.
 In this way, he was able to take over Agrafa and was recognized as holder of the armatolik not only by the local captains, but also by the Ottoman authorities, who were too busy with suppressing the Greek uprising in the Morea (Peloponnese).

 Despite his recognition by the Ottomans, he attacked the Ottoman army retreating from the failed first siege of Missolonghi in early 1823, defeating a 3,000-strong detachment that tried to cross the Agrafa area at the pass of Agios Vlasios.
 When Mustafa Pasha Bushatli, the Pasha of Scutari, arrived at Larissa in 1823, he ordered Karaiskakis to come before him and reaffirm his loyalty in person, rather than through a representative as was usual.
-Instead, Karaiskakis although heavily ill, left Agrafa with about 300 men and made for Prousos Monastery.
+Although heavily ill, Karaiskakis left Agrafa with about 300 men and made for Prousos Monastery.
 There he stayed to recuperate, while his men joined Markos Botsaris' Souliotes, and eventually fought with them in the Battle of Karpenisi.
 As his health did not improve, Karaiskakis left for Ithaca, then ruled by the British, to consult with local physicians.
 In his absence, Yannakis Rangos declared himself as leader of Karaiskakis' men.

 Karaiskakis' reputation grew during the middle and latter stages of the war.
 He helped lift the second siege of Missolonghi in 1823, and did his best to save the town from its third siege in 1826.

 That same year (1826), he was appointed commander-in-chief of the Greek revolutionary forces in Rumeli, achieving mixed results: while failing to cooperate effectively with other leaders of the independence movement or with the foreign sympathizers fighting alongside the Greeks, he gained some military successes against the Ottomans.

 His most famous victory was at the battle of Arachova, where his forces crushed a force of Turkish and Albanian troops under Mustafa Bey and Kehaya Bey.

-In 1827, Karaiskakis participated in the failed attempt to raise the siege of Athens and attempted to prevent the massacre of the Ottoman garrison stationed in the convent of Saint Spyridon in Piraeus.
+In 1827, Karaiskakis participated in the failed attempt to raise the siege of Athens and later also participated in the massacre of the Ottoman garrison stationed in the convent of Saint Spyridon in Piraeus.

 He was killed in action on his Greek name day, 23 April 1827, after being fatally wounded by a rifle bullet during the Battle of Phaleron.
 He was buried in the church of Saint Dimitrios on the island of Salamis, according to his expressed desire to be buried on the island.